ptichko/ptichko.github.io/_posts/2021-05-19-Exploring-Google-Scholar-Citations.md

 ## Modelling Stephen Hawking's and Richard Feynman's Citation History

 From plotting the data, the total citations from Hawking and Feynman both appear to follow an exponential trend over the course of their citation history.
 We can try fitting an exponential regression model for each author and estimate parameters for an exponential model.
 We use the nls() in R for fitting non-linear models, where we can specify our formula for an exponential model and supply iniitial parameters for the optimization procedure.
-To that are derive initial parameters, we first fit a simple linear regression model on the citation data that uses log-transformed data.
-We save the coefficients of this model and use them to create our nls() model.
-Finally, we plot the prediction of the exponential model against the citation data from Google Scholar.
+To derive initial parameters, we first fit a simple linear regression model on the citation data using log-transformed citation data.
+We save the coefficients of this model and use them to create our nls() model with these coefficients as starting parameters.
+Finally, we plot the prediction of the exponential model against the citation data from Google Scholar to visually examine the fit of the model.

 ```
 # Fit exponential model to Feynman